LewisYoon/google-book/README.md

 ### Live Demo

-OR check out the deployed version:
+Or check out the deployed version at:

 https://lewisyoon.github.io/google-book/